airbytehq/airbyte/docs/deployment/deploying-airbyte/on-aws-ec2.md

 * `Review and Launch`
 * `Launch`
 * Create a ssh key so you can connect to the instance
-  * Download the key \(and don't lose it or you wont be able to connect to the instance\)
+  * Download the key \(and don't lose it or you won't be able to connect to the instance\)

 ![](../../.gitbook/assets/aws_ec2_ssh_key%20%281%29.png)